Download the AR 670-1 App

 A: 1.
-Extremist
+Extremist.

-80. Para 3-3 B 1 What are Extremist Tattoos?
+80. Para 3-3 B 1 What are extremist tattoos?

-A: Extremist tattoos or brands are those affiliated with, depicting, or symbolizing extremist philosophies, organizations, or activities
+A: those affiliated with, depicting, or symbolizing extremist philosophies, organizations, or activities.

-81. Para 3-3 B 2 What are Indecent Tattoos?
+81. Para 3-3 B 2 What are indecent tattoos?

-A: Indecent tattoos or brands are those that are grossly offensive to modesty, decency, propriety, or professionalism
+A: Indecent tattoos or brands are those that are grossly offensive to modesty, decency, propriety, or professionalism.

-82. Para 3-3 B 3 What are Sexist Tattoos?
+82. Para 3-3 B 3 What are sexist tattoos?

-A: those that advocate a philosophy that degrades or demeans a person based on gender
+A: those that advocate a philosophy that degrades or demeans a person based on gender.

-83. Para 3-3 B 4 What are Racist Tattoos?
+83. Para 3-3 B 4 What are racist tattoos?

-A: those that advocate a philosophy that degrades or demeans a person based on race, ethnicity, or national origin
+A: those that advocate a philosophy that degrades or demeans a person based on race, ethnicity, or national origin.

 84. Para 3-3 C Where are Soldiers prohibited from getting tattoos?

-A: on the head, face, neck, wrists, hands, or fingers
+A: on the head, face, neck, wrists, hands, or fingers.